 Two of the better known aviators of World War I were Kimberley’s Andrew Cameron Kiddie DFC and the Beaconsfield born and educated Christopher Joseph Quentin-Brand KBE DSO DFC MC.
 Yet another with Kimberley links – his mother was sister to Ellis Wynne Weatherby – was the all-time most highly decorated South African Andrew Weatherby Beauchamp-Proctor VC.

-Pictured are AC Kiddie and Sir Christopher Brand.
+Pictured are AC Kiddie (left) and Sir Christopher Brand.

 12 January 1915, The Union (of SA) Defence Force move in strength into German SWA.
 The forces include the Kimberley Regiment.

 By the end of the Boer Rebellion, generally dated in January 1915, additional SA Field Post and Telegraph Corps Post Offices had been at the following towns in the Northern Cape region: Namies, Narries, Schuitdrift, Boesmanspruit (west of Kuruman), and Rooidam (near Upington).
 Some had opened for a few days only.

 Christmas time at war in South Africa in 1914 saw the military post offices as follows:

 GHQ in Cape Town

 No 1 Field Base Post Office in De Aar

 No 2 FBPO in O’okiep with a Field Post Office at Steinkopf for the region including Port Nolloth, Pella, Springbok and Raman’s Drift.